mclaughlinliam3/NetTracer3D/source/process_menu.rst

 Parameter Explanations
 ~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Downsample Factor:
-    * Temporarily downsamples the image to speed up calculation.
-Downsampling is done in all three dimensions by the inputed factor.
-    * Note that for branch-related functions, downsampling doesn't just speed up calculation, but may also be useful in simplifying the skeletonization of thick objects.
-The trade off is losing resolution of thin objects, which should be considered if using the downsample to alter skeletonization specifically.
-#.
 Skeleton Voxel Branch Length to remove...
     * The length (in pixels/voxels, not scaled) of terminal branches (or spines) to remove from the skeleton output.
     * This method only removes terminal branches.
 Internal branches will never be effected regardless of how large this param is.